 Absent a conflicting or superseding statute, secured creditor rights in the face of a competing government claim are less certain.
 However, cases such as Kimbell demonstrate that some policy considerations favor granting secured creditors priority in the face of a competing government claim to real or personal property.
 Thus, the Kimbell case, combined with the reasoning supporting tax and forfeiture cases, suggests that courts will sometimes respect the priority rights of secured creditors notwithstanding the apparent mandate of the FPA.

 Claire Schenk is a business litigation partner who advises clients in the areas of health care fraud and abuse, False Claims Act litigation and other complex white-collar civil litigation.
-Special thanks to summer associate Katie A. Lee for her assistance with this article.

 The Romani Court also cited a previous Supreme Court decision, United States v.
 Key, which noted that the case “does not raise the question, never decided by this Court, whether [the priority statute] grants the Government priority over the prior specific liens of secured creditors.”
 Id. (quoting United States v.
 Key, 397 U.S. 322, 332, n.11 (1953)).